nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 Ping program sends a *Ping* message and expects this message to be echoed back, for example with a *Pong* message.
 This is like playing ping pong but with computers and over networks.
-If the sender does not receive a response to its *Ping*, this shows there is a problem with the receiver.
+If the sender does not receive a *Pong*, this shows there is a problem with the receiver.
 It is also a problem if it
-takes a long time before the sender receives a *Pong* response.
+takes a long time before the sender receives the *Pong* response.
 To spot these problems, the Ping program measures the *round-trip-time* between the two computers.